lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

 **The recommended workflow** is to create and test a definition file locally.
 You usually start from a base Docker container.
 Those typically exist for different architectures but with a common name (e.g.  `ubuntu:18.04`).
 Singularity automatically uses the correct Docker container for your current architecture when building.
-So in most cases you can write your definition file, build it and test it locally, then move it to ZIH systems and build it on Power9 (partition `ml`) without any further changes.
+So, in most cases, you can write your definition file, build it and test it locally, then move it to ZIH systems and build it on Power9 (partition `ml`) without any further changes.
 However, sometimes Docker containers for different architectures have different suffixes, in which case you'd need to change that when moving to ZIH systems.